vicYegon/React-Native-DaktariSasa/README.md

 ## Future Work
 - Implement more robust payment processing using a third-party service.
 - Efficient appointment booking for the patient.
-- Implement chat functionality for patients and doctors to communicate outside of appointments.
+- Implement chat functionalities for patients and doctors to communicate outside of appointments.
 - Allow patients to rate and provide feedback on doctors after appointments.
 - Implement Daraja API as a payment gateway.
 - Implement a more advanced emergency system to improve efficiency.